• About

 Dear NCH2 Community,

 We hope you and your families are staying safe and warm this February.
 Please submit materials for the next newsletter by March 2nd, 2022 so we can make sure to include them.
-Submit items by emailing NCH2.Chicago@gmail.com.
+Submit items by emailing [email protected].

 This week's newsletter includes news on the new paid position available with NCH2, information on the return of NCH2 coffee and discussion series, upcoming local events, information on our partner Forest Preserves of Cook County, job opportunities, and links to articles in the research literature and popular press.